wschaef/architecture-kata-2023/architecture.md

 - The Trip Organizer sends notifications about changes in reservations to the Channel domain for delivery to end-users
 - The Trip Organizer domain provides an API for client applications (Channel domain) to access information about trips and reservations
 - The Trip Organizer reads detailed data about reservations via the Integration domain from Travel systems and Agencies
-- The Trip Organizer provides data to the Analytic domain about trips and reservations
+- The Trip Organizer provides data to the Analytics domain about trips and reservations

 **Why we have the domain:**